 Representative Legal Matters

-- Represented multinational companies in unilateral and bilateral Advance Pricing Agreements involving the United States and various foreign jurisdictions, including China, India, Japan, Korea and the Netherlands.
+Represented multinational companies in unilateral and bilateral advance pricing agreements involving the United States and various foreign jurisdictions, including Canada, China, India, Japan, Korea, and the Netherlands.

-- Represented multinational companies in mutual agreement procedure matters between the United States and various foreign jurisdictions, including China, India, Korea, and Germany.
+Represented multinational companies in mutual agreement procedure matters involving the United States and various foreign jurisdictions, including China, Germany, India, Korea, and the UK.

 Professional Associations and Memberships